AyeletHillel/customer-support-bot/README.md

 ## Technological Highlights:

 * Langchain Framework: A robust framework that facilitates the creation of language models, ensuring efficient document loading, text splitting, and embeddings.
-* OpenAI Embeddings: Leveraging the power of OpenAI's pre-trained models, we've embedded our textual data to capture intricate semantic relationships.
-* FaissStore: An innovative vector storage solution that allows for rapid and precise retrieval of relevant information in a high dimensional spaces.
 * Express.js: A minimalist web application framework that powers our server, ensuring smooth communication between the bot and users.